 Mergers are likely to continue in healthcare as payers find cost-effective ways to navigate value-based care.
 You see, larger organizations have the power to provide better infrastructure to follow MIPS 2020 requirements.
 In comparison, smaller practices have a lesser chance to comply with what the program requires.

 Nevertheless, bigger systems have other issues to deal with.
-As more and more physicians join mega hospitals and provider networks, getting them to follow QPP guidelines and execute coordinated care are two of the challenges they face.
+Now, more and more physicians are joining mega hospitals and provider networks.
+It also gets them to follow QPP guidelines and execute coordinated care that are two of the challenges they face.